-Data capture techniques for network forensics can be categorized into two types: catch-it-as-you-can and stop-and-listen [1].
-The former category requires larger amounts of storage while the latter puts higher pressure on the CPU performance.
+Data capture techniques for network forensics can be categorized into two types: catch-it-as-you-can and stop-and- listen [1].
+The former tries to capture everything on the channel and requires larger amounts of storage; the latter selectively captures packets and puts higher pressure on the CPU performance.
 Wireshark, WinPcap, TCPdump, etc. are the tools commonly used for data capture.
 These tool fall into the first category, but they are also capable of capturing certain packets based on predefined filters.